 - From the menu, go to Azure Active Directory -> App registrations

 - Name - ironwifi for example

 - Application type - Web app / API

 - Sign-on URL - https://www.ironwifi.com

 - Copy the Application ID value.

 - Click on Reply URLs and add https://console.ironwifi.com/api/oauth2callback.
 If you are using some other region, replace console with the region, eg. us-west1

 - Click on Required permissions and click Add

 - API - Microsoft Graph

-- Application Permissions - Read directory data
+- Application Permissions and Delegated Permissions - Read directory data

 - Click on Keys and add a key - duration Never expires.
 Copy the generated key value.

 - From the menu, go to Users -> Connectors -> New Connector